-The "Links do not have a discernible name" error is one of the most common errors reported in performance measurement tools like Lighthouse and PageSpeed Insights.
-It usually appears when a link has no text content or contains only insignificant characters like "click here".
+The “Links do not have a discernible name” error is one of the most common errors reported in performance measurement tools like Lighthouse and PageSpeed Insights.
+It usually appears when a link has no text content or only contains insignificant characters like “click here”.

 An error related to Accessibility (user experience, accessibility) in Lighthouse / PageSpeed Insights.